 Imported from the Czech Republic

 Bonita is an elegant mare with a delightful temperament.
 She is an excellent mother who is easy to get in foal and to foal out.
-She became a nurse mare this year when she adopted our rejected foal, Raven.
+She became a nurse mare in 2021 when she adopted our rejected foal, Raven.
 She loves him as much as she's loved the foals she gave birth too.
 Her foals tend to be between 16 to 16.1 hands when grown.
 She has a kind and gentle disposition, a forward walk, floating trot and uphill canter.
 Her shoulder movement is loose and expressive with quick hind legs that step well under her body.
 She has excellent conformation that is similar to the champion Dutch Warmbloods in her pedigree.
 Bonita is unique in that she has one blue eye.
 When DNA tested, Bonita tested as homozygous tobiano and homozygous black which means she'll throw foals with colored coat patterns and a black base 100% of the time and she was negative for all other possible coat patterns.
 She has had four beautiful foals, is an excellent mother.
 She was previously started in work and has been tacked up but she hasn't been backed yet.
 She can be started under saddle in your preferred discipline.
-She has a willing attitude and learns quickly.
+She has a sweet and willing attitude and learns quickly.

 Bonita’s sire is Ringo (King x Olympic Ferro x Samber), who competes as Goshka Ringo.
 He is a stunning stallion with impeccable Warmblood breeding.
 He was born in the Netherlands and stands in France.
 Ringo is 16.1 hands, has an extravagant and uphill movement, is a forward thinking horse with a willingness to work and desire to please.
 Ringo is highly noted for passing on his easy and excellent character to his offspring.
 He currently has three approved sons.
 As you would expect from his bloodlines, Ringo jumps as well as drives.
 He is full brother to the KWPN stallion Ceasar, who has been competing in Belgium under the name Ceasar Ter Linden.
 Ringo is currently competing at M Level dressage and his progeny show at 4th level dressage and intermediate level jumping.
 Ringo has sired two finalists of the Burghley Young Event Horse series.